uarizona-fnsv/bootstrap/README.md

 To test and lint, use `grunt test`.

-To build the `dist/` directory, use `grunt dist`

-To build the documentation fileset (to view your changes), use `grunt docs`.
-Make sure you build the `dist/` directory first.
+To build the docs server (i.e. you are editing documentation or want to see how your changes look), run  `npm run rebuild-docs`, which will delete the existing (if any) docs deployment and then run necessary grunt tasks to build the documentation.

-To deploy the docs server, run `bundle exec jekyll serve` and you'll find it at `http://localhost:9001`.
+To start the docs server, run `bundle exec jekyll serve` and you'll find it at `http://localhost:9001`.

-Sometimes jekyll won't recompile into `_gh-pages` properly, so you may need to delete the folder and restart the server.
+Once the server is running, a watch task should see any changes to sass, js, or jekyll and pull those files in on a page refresh.
+If a change isn't reflected, rebuild the server.

 ### Deploying the Documentation Website